 V = velocity

-When the flow depths are less than full, we need to take an average S by computing it for both upstream and downstream ends and averaging it, Sa = (S1 + S2)/2.
+When the flow depths are less than full, use an average S (slope of the EGL) by computing it for both upstream and downstream ends and averaging it, Sa = (S1 + S2)/2.

 Your key takeaway here is that it’s all about the EGL, not HGL, and to know that the proper water surface profile in a pipe requires a solution to the Bernoulli Energy equation.